top of page

 Vodka and Gin-Style Spirits

 The spirits used in mixed drinks at bars are often local-bottling products rather than imports.
 These offer good value for everyday use and are clearly labelled with North Cyprus bottling information.
+You’ll usually find these spirits behind most bars on the island, especially in high-volume venues.

 Locally Produced Soft Drinks and Mixers